MicrosoftDocs/PowerShell-Docs/gallery/faqs.md

 PackageManagement is a common interface for working with any package manager.
 Eventually, whether you're dealing with PowerShell modules, MSIs, Ruby gems, NuGet packages, or Perl modules, you should be able to use PackageManagement's commands (Find-Package and Install-Package) to find and install them.
 PackageManagement does this by having a package provider for each package manager that plugs into PackageManagement.
 Providers do all of the actual work; they fetch content from repositories, and install the content locally.
 Often, package providers simply wrap around the existing package manager tools for a given package type.

-PowerShellGet is the package manager for PowerShell items.
+PowerShellGet is the package manager for PowerShell packages.
 There is a PSModule package provider that exposes PowerShellGet functionality through PackageManagement.
 Because of this, you can either run [Install-Module](https://go.microsoft.com/fwlink/?LinkID=760387&clcid=0x409) or Install-Package -Provider PSModule to install a module from the PowerShell Gallery.
 Certain PowerShellGet functionality, including [Update-Module](https://go.microsoft.com/fwlink/?LinkID=760387&clcid=0x409) and [Publish-Module](https://go.microsoft.com/fwlink/?LinkID=760387&clcid=0x409), cannot be accessed through PackageManagement commands.

 In summary, PowerShellGet is solely focused on having a premium package management experience for PowerShell content.
 PackageManagement is focused on exposing all package management experiences through one general set of tools.
 If you find this answer unsatisfying, there is a long answer at the bottom of this document, in the **How does PackageManagement actually relate to PowerShellGet?** section.